 Nuclear medicine technologists prepare small amounts of radioactive drugs and administer them to patients for imaging or therapeutic purposes.
 To find an accredited nuclear medicine technology program, see the website for the Joint Review Committee on Educational Programs in Nuclear Medicine Technology. https://www.jrcnmt.org/find-a-program/

-According to Merritt Hawkins, a national physician recruiting firm, radiology ranked fourth among its top physician recruiting assignments in 2018, trailing only family medicine, psychiatry, and internal medicine.
+According to Merritt Hawkins, a national physician recruiting firm, radiology ranked fourth among its top physician recruiting assignments in 2020, trailing only family medicine, nurse practitioner, and psychiatry.

 Radiologists must complete medical school and then serve a four-year residency.
 Most often, according to the American College of Radiology, they serve an additional one- or two-year fellowship of very specialized training, such as radiation oncology, pediatric radiology, or interventional radiology.